aristoteleo/dynast-release/docs/pipeline_usage.rst

                             reads as spliced if it only overlaps exons, or `lenient`, which assigns reads as spliced if it does not overlap with any introns of at least one transcript. (default: lenient) --control             Indicate this is a control sample, which is used to detect SNPs.
+      --dedup-mode {auto,conversion,exon}
+                            Deduplication mode for UMI-based technologies (required `--umi-tag`).
+Available choices are:
+                            `auto`, `conversion`, `exon`.
+When `conversion` is used, reads that have at least one of the provided conversions is prioritized.
+When `exon` is used, exonic reads are prioritized.
+By default (`auto`), the BAM is inspected to select the appropriate mode.
       --overwrite           Overwrite existing files.

     required arguments: